Richmond, TX Solar Panels

 Richmond Electricity Prices

-Texas electricity rates rose from 12.1 cents per kWh in 2021 to 14.9 cents per kWh in 2024 — an increase of roughly 23%.
-Richmond homeowners are feeling that impact in their monthly utility bills.
+Texas electricity rates rose from 12.1 cents per kWh in 2021 to 14.9 cents per kWh in 2024 — roughly a 23% increase in just three years.
+Richmond homeowners are feeling that impact on their monthly bills.

 Price of Energy: Texas vs National Average